Paris Olympics: Why is the Seine unsafe for swimmers? – DW – 08/05/2024

 Seine E. coli levels a health concern

-Water tests from the Eau de Paris monitoring group showed levels of Escherichia coli (E. coli) in the river were significantly higher than is safe to humans over the last weeks.
+Water tests from the Eau de Paris monitoring group over the last few weeks have shown levels of Escherichia coli (E. coli) in the river were significantly higher than is safe for humans.

 Rainfall over Paris made the issue worse — heavy rains often cause levels of E. coli and other bacterial colonies in rivers and lakes to rise.

-In a statement, organizers said that heavy rain over Paris on the first weekend of the games had compelled them to reschedule events "for health reasons."
+In a statement, organizers said heavy rain over Paris on the first weekend of the Games had compelled them to reschedule events "for health reasons."

 E. coli is often linked to fecal matter in water and can indicate contamination from sewage.
 Even a mouthful of contaminated water containing high levels of E.coli can lead to diarrhea, urinary tract infections, pneumonia or sepsis.
 Skin rashes and ear or eye pain are also common.